KlaytonJr/todo-ninja-vuetify/README.md

-# To do Ninja com Vuetify
+# To do Ninja with Vuetify

-## 🚀 Tecnologias
+## 🚀 Technologies

-### Esse projeto foi desenvolvido com as seguintes tecnologias:
+### This project was developed with the followings technologies:

 <ul>
   <li>HTML</li>